 Coffee can be used as a body scrub.
-Simply mix coffee with some sugar or honey to make a scrub.
-Use it as a regular body scrub, or use it as a face scrub.
-You can also use it as a facial scrub, but because it’s a little abrasive so it’s not recommended to be done daily.
-You can also mix some coffee powder with your body wash, this will aid in scrubbing.
-Refrain from adding too much as it could choke your sewage.
+Simply mix a little coffee with some honey, or mix it with your regular soap.
+You can also use it as a facial scrub to exfoliate your skin, but because it’s a little abrasive so it’s not recommended to be done daily.
+Mixing some coffee powder with your body wash, aid in scrubbing.
+Refrain from adding too much, as it could choke your sewage.
 If you have any allergies, you may want to use less of this product or stop using it.

-If something smells bad, or you just want to clean something, you can use expired coffee powder to help absorb the smell.
+If something smells bad, or you want to clean something, you can use expired coffee powder to help absorb the smell.
 Simply mix the coffee powder with water and use it as a cleaning agent.
-You can put the powder in a compartment where there’s a strong smell, like a closet, and leave it there for a few days to absorb the smell.
+Or you can put the powder in a compartment with a strong smell, like a closet, and leave it there for a few days to absorb the odour.

 Coffee charcoal blocks

-If you’re looking for an easy, creative way to add some flavor and nutrients to your BBQ fare, consider using coffee fuel charcoal blocks.
+If you’re looking for an easy, creative way to add flavor and nutrients to your BBQ fare, consider using coffee-fuel charcoal blocks.
 These blocks are made from ground coffee beans, which are then soaked in a solution of water and wood ash.
-The mixture is then allowed to cool and harden, forming small, dense blocks that can be used as a replacement for charcoal briquettes in your grill.
-Not only do they add a delicious smoky flavor to your food, but coffee fuel charcoal blocks are also high in antioxidants and minerals, including calcium, magnesium, and potassium.
+The mixture is then allowed to cool and harden, forming small, dense blocks that can replace charcoal briquettes in your grill.
+Not only do they add a delicious smoky flavour to your food, but coffee fuel charcoal blocks are also high in antioxidants and minerals, including calcium, magnesium, and potassium.

 If you have a garden or have flowers that need fertilizing, expired coffee powder can be a great way to do it.
-Simply mix the coffee powder with water and use it as a fertilizer.
+Mix the coffee powder with water and use it as a fertilizer.
 However, coffee is slightly acidic and may harm plants if used in large quantities.
-You can also add it to your pet’s food to help with their growth and health.
+You can add it to your pet’s food to help their growth and health.

 There’s a better way to use coffee as fertilizer.
 Keep the wet and used coffee enclosed and away from light.
-A few weeks later, you may notice that fungi start to grow on the coffee.
-These fungi give tremendous benefits to the ecology in your garden and improve the soil quality.
+A few weeks later, you may notice that mould start to grow on the coffee.
+These fungi greatly benefit your garden’s ecology and improve the soil quality.

 If you’re looking for a natural way to repel mosquitoes, expired coffee powder may be the solution you’re looking for.
 Simply mix the coffee powder with water and use it as a mosquito repellent.
 The coffee will act as a natural barrier, keeping mosquitoes at bay.
 Studies have shown that mosquitoes are repelled by the smell of caffeine, which is a natural insecticide.

 Conclusion: Expired coffee powder doesn’t have to go to waste!
 There are a lot of ways to use it.
-Before you do the above and if you are using coffee that was wet, you should make sure that the coffee is dried to keep mould from forming.
+Before you do the above, and if you are using wet coffee, you should ensure the coffee is dried to prevent mould from forming.